tstockdale/IAPD/docs/NEW_INCREMENTAL_PROCESSING_IMPLEMENTATION.md

 ## Overview

-This document describes the implementation of a new incremental processing approach that filters brochures based on `dateSubmitted` values rather than firm-level filing dates.
-This approach provides more granular control and better efficiency for incremental updates.
+This document describes the implementation of a new incremental processing approach that filters brochures based on `brochureVersionId` values rather than date-based filtering.
+This approach provides more precise control and better efficiency for incremental updates by tracking exactly which brochure versions have been processed.

 ## New Approach vs. Previous Approach